sourcey

 Client-side interactivity

-All interactivity is vanilla JavaScript; six small modules concatenated in dependency order.
+All interactivity is vanilla JavaScript: six small modules concatenated in dependency order.
 No bundler, no framework.

 • Search: / or Ctrl+K opens a search dialog that filters endpoints and models instantly.
 Results navigate with arrow keys and Enter.

-• Synced language tabs: Switch from curl to Python in one example and every example on the page follows.
+• Synced language tabs: switch from curl to Python in one example and every example on the page follows.
 Selection persists across page loads.

 • Scroll tracking: IntersectionObserver highlights the current section in the sidebar as you scroll.

-• Clipboard copy: One-click copy on code blocks with visual feedback.
+• Clipboard copy: one-click copy on code blocks with visual feedback.

-• Sidebar: Drawer toggle with close on outside click or Escape.
+• Sidebar: drawer toggle with close on outside click or Escape.